More Threads! Simpler and faster threading.

 - stack traces are lost with co-routines

-- asynch scope easily escapes lexical scope, which promotes bugs
+- async scope easily escapes lexical scope, which promotes bugs

-Python’s asynch efforts are a still-immature re-invention of threading functionality by another name.
-Expect to experience a decade of problems that are already solved by threading; here is an example
+Python's async efforts are still immature; a re-invention of threading functionality by another name.
+Expect to experience a decade of problems that are already solved by threading; here is an example.

 There are three major aspects of a synchronization primitive:

 - Resource - Monitors and locks can only be owned by one thread at a time

 - Binary - The primitive has only two states